Functions of bounded fractional variation and fractal currents: Introduction

 An important part in the theory of metric currents is the equivalence of top dimensional normal currents $\bN_n(\R^n)$ and functions in $\BV(\R^n)$.
-The fact that $\BV$-functions have a measurable decomposition into Lipschitz functions together with the slicing theory are key tools for the compactness and boundary rectifiability theorems for integer rectifiable metric currents.
-The space $\bF_{n,d}(\R^n)$ corresponds in a similar way to $\BV_c^{d-(n-1)}(\R^n)$, Theorem~\ref{equivalence_thm}, and since $\BV_c^\alpha(\R^n)$ has some of the features of $\BV_c(\R^n)$ it may be possible to further develop a theory of fractal currents using the structure results for $\BV_c^\alpha(\R^n)$ obtained here.
+The fact that $\BV$-functions have a measurable decomposition into Lipschitz functions together with the slicing theory are key tools for the closure and boundary rectifiability theorems for integer rectifiable metric currents.
+The space $\bF_{n,d}(\R^n)$ corresponds in a similar way to $\BV_c^{d-(n-1)}(\R^n)$, Theorem~\ref{equivalence_thm}, and since $\BV_c^\alpha(\R^n)$ has some of the features of $\BV_c(\R^n)$ it may be possible to further develop a theory of fractal currents using the structure results for $\BV_c^\alpha(\R^n)$ that we obtain.

-The extension Theorem~\ref{fractalflat_thm} states to what H\"older test functions a given $T \in \bF_{\gamma,\delta}(X)$ can be extended.
-This builds up on and extends the corresponding result for normal currents \cite[Theorem~4.3]{Z}.
-This also generalizes the extension results \cite[Theorem~A]{HN} and \cite[Theorem~2.2]{Gus} for $\partial \curr U$, where $U \subset \R^n$ is a domain with fractal boundary.
-As discussed later following Lemma~\ref{dimension_lem}, the conditions of $d$-summability of $\partial U$ in \cite[Theorem~A]{HN} and the slightly more general condition in \cite[Theorem~2.2]{Gus} imply that the corresponding current $\curr U$ is in $\cF_{n,d}(\R^n)$ and for this space Theorem~\ref{fractalflat_thm} applies.
+The extension result Theorem~\ref{fractalflat_thm} shows that a given $T \in \bF_{\gamma,\delta}(X)$ can be continuously extended to H\"older test functions if the H\"older exponents are not too small.
+This builds on and extends the corresponding result for normal currents \cite[Theorem~4.3]{Z} by the author.
+As a special case, Theorem~\ref{fractalflat_thm} applies to H\"older differential forms and thus generalizes the extension results \cite[Theorem~A]{HN} by Harrison and Norton and \cite[Theorem~2.2]{Gus} by Guseynov for integrating on domains $U \subset \R^n$ with fractal boundaries.
+As discussed after Lemma~\ref{dimension_lem}, the conditions of $d$-summability of $\partial U$ in \cite[Theorem~A]{HN} and the slightly more general condition in \cite[Theorem~2.2]{Gus} imply that the corresponding current $\curr U$ is in $\cF_{n,d}(\R^n)$ and for this space our extension theorem applies.